pimeys/rust-web-push/README.md

 ## Requirements

-Any async executor for use with client.
+Clients require an async executor.
+System Openssl is needed for compilation.

-## Migration to v0.8
+## Migration to greater than v0.7

 - The `aesgcm` variant of `ContentEncoding` has been removed.
 Aes128Gcm support was added in v0.8, so all uses of `ContentEncoding::aesgcm` can simply be changed to `ContentEncoding::Aes128Gcm` with no change to functionality.